JumpTwentyFour/wandersnap-docker/README.md

 - Docker (https://docs.docker.com/get-docker/)

 ## Setup
+Run the below command to setup the required hostnames for the application:-

+`sh setup-hostnames.sh`

 Before running any docker commands you will first need to download the two repositories required for this application these are as follows

 - API - https://github.com/JumpTwentyFour/wandersnap-api